markinos/Cloud9ine/readme.txt

 app is found at localhost:8888

-server.js has all the backend logic view folder has all the frontend gui
+server.js has all the backend logic and containes ROUTES.

-Right now, you can see a query being done when the user types localhost:8888/graduates
+A route is when the user types a specific web link.
+For example: localhost:8888/ is our default route, localhost:8888/login is our login route So far the routes i have created are:
+	-Login route
+	-register route
+	-survey route
+	-graudate route (example query being done here) -report route

+view folder has all the frontend gui graduates.ejs has some code to display data